Coleman D. Ross

 — Adam Smith, The Theory of Moral Sentiments

-Metro Hartford Alliance and Hartford Foundation for Public Giving logos In 1977, as a newly-admitted Price Waterhouse partner, I was selected among 25 Hartford business leaders to join 25 Hartford community leaders in the inaugural class of the Leadership Greater Hartford program.
+Leadership Greater Hartford, Metro Hartford Alliance, and Hartford Foundation for Public Giving logos In 1977, as a newly-admitted Price Waterhouse partner, I was selected among 25 Hartford business leaders to join 25 Hartford community leaders in the inaugural class of the Leadership Greater Hartford program.
 This yearlong leadership training program was created under the sponsorship of the Greater Hartford Chamber of Commerce (now the MetroHartford Alliance) and the Hartford Foundation for Public Giving to address four goals:

 • Provide current and emerging Hartford business leaders with the skills and knowledge needed to be effective in a changing world.